International mediator for dispute and conflict resolution – neutral expert cultural negotiation services

 • Cross-border dispute and trespass mediation

-• Mediation between tribes, religious, cultural and ethnic groups, and local or national governments
+• Mediation between tribes and tribal, religious, national, cultural and ethnic groups, and local or national governments

 • Rights to forest preservation